RockingShip/jsFractalZoom/README.md

 - Paste clipboard in URL bar and append `&w=<width>&h=<height>` reflecting your total multi-monitor size.
 - Resize window to minimize margins.
 - Reload adapted URL to adjust internals accordingly.
-- Wait for quality to reach "1".
+- Wait for complete to reach "1".
 - "SAVE".

 ### A Pixel is not a Pixel